FIWARE/ops.Fuel-main-dev/README.md

 Any feedbacks are welcome, including bugs, typos or things you think should be included but aren't.
 You can use github issues to provide feedback.

 ## Overall description
 OPS-Deploy is a complex software composed by a set of Puppet scripts, a task orchestrator (Astute [3]) and a UI.
 Its goal is to provide a deployment tool for deploying a new FIWARE Lab node based on OpenStack.
-The tool has a double advantage: support an infrastructure owner to set up a new node more easily and fastly and install a more consistent node into FIWARE Lab federation.
+The tool has a double advantage: support a cloud infrastructure owner to set up a new node more quickly than a manual installation and as well building a more coherent and tested node within the FIWARE Lab federation.

 ### Features available